SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Business_Intelligence/Tutorials/SLA_tutorial.md

 ---
 uid: SLA_tutorial
 ---
-# Using DataMiner business intelligence to manage and monitor your SLAs
+# Using an SLA to monitor a power service

-This tutorial will show you how to configure and use a Service Level Agreement (SLA) to monitor a power service.
+In this tutorial, you will learn how to configure and use a Service Level Agreement (SLA) to monitor a power service.
 You will learn to customize SLA parameters to track service metrics towards high availability compliance.

 Because services are at the heart of SLAs, you will also learn how to use an existing service as the starting point for SLA management.

-You will also see how to configure and alarm template to monitor and visualize alarms for city streets affected by power service degradation.
+Additionally, you will learn how to configure an alarm template to monitor and visualize alarms for city streets affected by power service degradation.

 Expected duration: 20 minutes